 -

-falling off a ladder or stairs,
+a fall from a ladder or stairs,

 -

-an accident with a machine,
+an accident involving a machine,

 -

-slipping on a smooth floor,
+slipping on a slippery floor,

 -